gzholtkevych/NameSets/README.md

 # Label

-Theory of types that are used for labelling atomic entities
+This repository contains a Coq-library providing the definition and properties of types used for referring to atomic entities.

+The library is under development.

+Authors: G. Zholtkevych and A. Zozulia